-Additionally, HCZ Promise Academy offers an extended school day and a mandatory summer program.
+Additionally, HCZ Promise Academy offers an Extended School Day and a mandatory Extended School Year.
 The academic day is longer than the vast majority of surrounding public schools.
-Students also have the opportunity to participate in afterschool programming.
+Scholars also have the opportunity to participate in afterschool programming.
 The rigorous academic program and extensive support systems develop mind, body, and character and prepares students to attend, excel in, and graduate from college.
 All scholars are provided with free breakfast and free lunch.

-2024-2025 HCZ Promise Academy Calendar
+2025-2026 HCZ Promise Academy Calendar